Decomposable $(5,6)$-solutions in eleven-dimensional supergravity: General theorems regarding flux forms composed of null forms

 The following proposition concerns a particular type of null flux forms and is a direct consequence of the relations (\ref{HHRic}) and (\ref{VVRic}). \begin{prop} Consider the Lorentzian manifold $\X^{1,10}=\widetilde{M}^{1,4} \times M^6$ with metric $h=\tilde{g}+g$ and the 4-form $\Flu$, given by \textnormal{(\ref{4formdeco})}.
 Assume that $\tilde \alpha, \tilde \beta, \tilde \gamma,\tilde \varpi$ are null and moreover that $\tilde \psi=0$.
 Then, $(\X^{1,10},h,\Flu)$ satisfies the supergravity Einstein equations if and only if $(M^6,g)$ is Ricci-flat and

 for any $\tilde X, \tilde Y \in \Gamma(T\widetilde{M}^{1,4})$ and any $Z \in \Gamma(TM^6)$. \end{prop}

 One notable consequence is that the component $(M^6,g)$ of bosonic supergravity backgrounds of the type described in Proposition \ref{GeneralNull} is required to be Ricci-flat.
-Moreover, by combining Proposition \ref{GeneralNull} with previous results concerning the Maxwell equation and the closedness condition, we arrive at the following general statements.
+Moreover, by combining Proposition \ref{GeneralNull} with Proposition \ref{casesMC}, we arrive at the following general statements.

 \begin{theorem} Consider the Lorentzian manifold $\X^{1,10}=\widetilde{M}^{1,4} \times M^6$ with metric $h=\tilde{g}+g$ and the 4-form $\Flu= \tilde{\alpha}$, where $\tilde \alpha$ is null.
 Then $(\X^{1,10},h,\Flu)$ is a bosonic supergravity background if and only if $M^6$ is Ricci-flat, $\tilde{\alpha}$ is closed and co-closed on $M^6$, and